steefjan/integrate2022/README.md

 # Integrate 2022

-Slides and material of my integrate 2022 session in London
+Slides (PDF) and material of my integrate 2022 session in London

 # Session: Unlock Dynamics365 with Azure Integrating Services